What’s The Best Thing To Do With A Large Inheritance?

 • Inherited IRA

 • Elect to be treated as the original account owner (your late spouse).
-This is a new option in 2024.
+This is a new option starting in 2024

 Again, there are other options after inheriting an IRA from your spouse.
 But typically, the above approaches enable the surviving spouse to have the most flexibility and extend the benefits of tax-deferred growth.

 Inheriting a home can be emotional.
-Assuming you’re not already living in the house or want to move your primary residence, you may have some difficult decisions to make.
+Assuming you’re not already living in the house or want to move your primary residence, you may have some difficult decisions to make, including understanding the tax implications of keeping or selling the house.
 Especially for individuals inheriting a family home or vacation house with siblings, everyone may not agree on what to do with the property.

-Some of the best things to do after inheriting a home:
+Some of the best things to do after inheriting real estate:

 • Be realistic about the effort/cost in maintaining the property, how much you’ll use it, and the overall financial impact of keeping the house